Magdalena Szaflarski, Ph.D.

 Voluntary Associate Professor, Public & Environmental Health, College of Medicine, University of Cincinnati

-Scholar, Sparkman Center for Global, School of Public Health, UAB
+Scholar, Sparkman Center for Global Health, School of Public Health, UAB

 Center for AIDS Research (CFAR), UAB